Foreign Direct Investment (FDI)

 Changes of government and political instability can have a significant impact on overseas investment decisions.

 Better investment prospects elsewhere are likely to reduce flows into an economy.
 During the 2000’s, emerging economies like China, India and Eastern Europe were beginning to become extremely attractive to global investors.
+This trend has clearly continued, with China representing considerable investment opportunities, and receiving the most investment inflows.

 The effects of the financial crisis